-Warren Buffett and Chuck Feeney (right) at the awards ceremony where the Irish American businessman received a Forbes 400 Lifetime Achievement Award.
+Warren Buffett, the renowned billionaire investor, presented Chuck Feeney, the Irish American businessman and philanthropist, with a Forbes 400 Lifetime Achievement Award.

 Mr Buffett, whose fortune has been estimated at €43 billion, described Mr Feeney, the founder of Atlantic Philanthropies, an organisation that has pledged more than $6.5 billion in grants to good causes in Ireland and internationally, as "my hero".

 “Chuck has set an example not only for people of my age but also younger generations.
 He will be an example 100 years from now or 200 years from now,” Mr Buffett said.